telerik/blazor-docs/components/grid/columns/menu.md

 To disable the column chooser, set the `ShowColumnChooser` parameter of the `<GridColumnMenuSettings>` to `false`.

 To hide a column from the Column Chooser set the `VisibleInColumnChooser` property of the column to `false`.

+### Filtering

+To control whether filtering is possible from the Column Menu set the `FilterMode` parameter of the `GridColumnMenuSettings` tag to a member of the `ColumnMenuFilterMode` enum:

+* `None` - disables the filtering from the Column Menu.
+* `FilterMenu` - enables a filter menu to apply filtering.

+### Groupable

+To group the Grid from the Column Menu set the `Groupable` parameter of the `GridColumnMenuSettings` tag to `true`.
+This feature will group the component by the column you have opened the Column Menu from.

+### Frozen Columns

+To disable locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the column to `false`.

+### Sorting

+To remove the sorting option from the Column Menu, set the `Sortable` parameter of the `GridColumnMenuSettings` tag to `false`.

+### Reorderable

+To allow column reordering from the Column Column, set the `Reorderable` parameter of the `GridColumnMenuSettings` tag to `true`.

 ### Sections